 The Museum’s collection is very diverse.
-Exhibits include Coptic icons dating from the sixteenth to the twentieth century, textile fragment (2nd-8th century), tapestries from the famous twentieth century Wissa Wassef School, manuscripts and rare books, papyrus fragments, ancient Egyptian jewellery, terracotta works, wood and metal works, crosses of various styles, and more.
+Exhibits include Coptic icons dating from the sixteenth to the twenty-first century, textile fragment (2nd-8th century), tapestries from the famous twentieth century Wissa Wassef School, manuscripts and rare books, papyrus fragments, ancient Egyptian jewellery, terracotta works, wood and metal works, crosses of various styles, and more.
 The uniqueness of the Museum is also that this is the only museum which exhibits paintings of six biblical scenes in Coptic Folkloric Style by Marguerite Nakhla.
 Ms Nakhla was one of the pioneers of the Modern Egyptian Art Movement of the twentieth century and in 1975 she was recognized as the leading woman painter of the century.
 In 2009, the Museum published book on the life and works: Marguerite Nakhla: Legacy to Modern Egyptian Art.

 The Museum’s collection also includes the history of the Copts in North America and in particular St. Mark’s Coptic Church.
 Established in 1964, St. Mark’s was the first Coptic Church in North America.

 The Museum is open on request.
 Guided tours are offered to individuals and groups.
 Tours can also include St. Mark’s Coptic Church and its third century architectural design.
 Specially designed tours are offered to public and private schools, as well as university and other special interest groups.
-Each year on the second weekend of September St. Mark’s Church and Museum celebrate the Annual Coptic Festival to mark the Coptic New Year which falls on September 11.

 The Museum offers art workshops throughout the year.
 For example, icon writing/painting, portraiture oil painting, drawing and mural painting, clay works, mosaics, stained glass, jewellery making.